illwieckz/Unvanquished/README.md

 ## Build Instructions

 Instead of `-j4` you can use `-jN` where `N` is your number of CPU cores to distribute compilation on them.
-Linux systems usually provide an handy `nproc` tool that tells the number of CPU core so you can just do `-j$(nproc)` to use all available cores.
+Systems like Linux, macOS or MSYS2 may provide an handy `nproc` tool (usually shipped within `coreutils` package) that tells the number of CPU core so you can just do `-j$(nproc)` to use all available cores.

 Enter the directory before anything else: